Razat94/learngit/README.md

 ### To list all branches in a Git project:
 ` $ git branch `
-> In the output, the * (asterisk) is showing you what branch you’re on.
+> In the output, the * (asterisk) is showing you what branch youâ€™re on.

 ### To create a new branch and give it a name: